gvwilson/sdxpy/src/func/index.md

 ### Scoping Rules

-Searching through all active stack frames for a variable is called is [%g dynamic_scoping "dynamic scoping" %].
+Searching through all active stack frames for a variable is called [%g dynamic_scoping "dynamic scoping" %].
 In contrast,
 most programming languages used [%g lexical_scoping "lexical scoping" %], which figures out what a variable name refers to